 New Jersey colleges and universities where Joseph D. Lento can help as your or your student's disciplinary advisor during investigations, hearings, and appeals include, but are not limited to, the following schools:

 College disciplinary violations can impact an accused student's life if not defended against properly and as early as possible during the disciplinary process, and Joseph D. Lento has a decade of experience passionately fighting for the future of his clients at colleges and universities throughout the nation.
 He does not settle for the easiest outcome, and instead, prioritizes his clients' needs and well-being.
-Joseph Lento is a licensed attorney in Pennsylvania and New Jersey, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a student advisor and educational consultant to students facing disciplinary cases in New Jersey and throughout the nation.
+Joseph Lento is a licensed attorney in New Jersey, Pennsylvania, and New York, is admitted as an attorney pro hac vice in state and federal court if needed when representing clients nationwide, and serves as a student advisor and educational consultant to students facing disciplinary cases in New Jersey and throughout the nation.
 Make certain your or your student's interests are protected - Contact student defense attorney Joseph D. Lento today.